-- I have decided to: - a. partially release 1 document in accordance with section 22 [access to edited copies with exempt or irrelevant matter deleted] of the FOI Act on the grounds that the deleted material is considered exempt under sections 47E [public interest conditional exemptions certain operations of agencies] and 47F [Public interest conditional exemptions personal privacy] of the FOI Act; - refuse access to 1 document on the grounds that the document is considered exempt under section 47C [public interest conditional exemptions deliberative material] of the FOI Act; and - c. remove irrelevant material in accordance with section 22 of the FOI Act.
+- 9. I have decided to: - a. partially release one (1) document in accordance with section 22 [access to edited copies with exempt or irrelevant matter deleted] of the FOI Act on the grounds that the deleted material is considered exempt under sections 47E(d) [Public interest conditional exemptions certain operations of agencies] and, 47F [Public interest conditional exemption personal privacy] of the FOI act; and - b. remove irrelevant material in accordance with section 22 of the FOI Act.